Purchased With His Own Blood (Acts 20:28)

 “Take heed therefore unto yourselves, and to all the flock, over which the Holy Ghost has made you overseers,

 to feed the church of God, which He hath purchased with His own blood.”

-This is another verse (Acts 20:28) many Trinitarians and those of us who have been classified as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically relied on.
-We sometimes pose the question “When did God have blood?” then proclaim the answer to be “When He came as Jesus Christ”.
+(Acts 20:28) is another passage of scripture that many Trinitarians, and many of us who classify ourselves as “Oneness” (UPC, PAW, Apostolic, Pentecostal, etc…) have historically promoted in reference to Jesus as God.
+We sometimes ask others the question; “When did God have blood?” then proclaim the answer to be “When God came to earth as the infant Jesus Christ.”

 All Christians acknowledge the fact that Jesus had blood but in order to prove the true context of this passage, to those who say Jesus is God, two questions arise that they cannot explain truthfully (logically or scripturally) without splitting God into two separate beings or proclaim God as “pretending” to be a man or “acting” as his own son to himself.

 1. Was it God hanging on the cross, and if so how could that be because the scripture (John 1:18) states that “No man hath seen God at any time?
 (John 4:24) also states “God is a Spirit: and they that worship him must worship him in spirit and in truth.”

 2. If we claim Jesus and God are literally “one and the same” being, when Jesus died on the cross did God “literally” die?
 Of course not and we have to shun away from making that part of the claim (Jesus and God are one and “the same“) because scripture declares God as being immortal (cannot die).